foolip/testing-in-standards/lifecycle.md

-# Testing in standards: from idea to interop
+# Testing in standards: from idea to full interop

 *This is an opinion on how to integrate testing into the standards lifecycle.
 It is well aligned with the [WHATWG working mode](https://whatwg.org/working-mode) and [W3C testing how-to](https://github.com/w3c/testing-how-to/) but has no official status.*